sschmutz/PangoLineageTranslator/README.md

-The [*Pango* Lineage Translator App](https://sschmutz.shinyapps.io/PangoLineageTranslator/) was inspired by a series of similar tweets making fun of the growing length of the full SARS-CoV-2 Pango Lineage names.
+The [*Pango* Lineage Translator App](https://sschmutz.shinyapps.io/PangoLineageTranslator/) was inspired by a series of similar tweets making fun of the growing length of full SARS-CoV-2 Pango Lineage names.
 For example:

 <div>